High tax loss

 Austrians smoke fewer legal cigarettes

 At 12.1 billion cigarettes, we smoked five percent fewer cigarettes last year than in 2022, according to a study by KPMG.
 However, this only applies to cigarettes legally purchased and taxed in Austria.
-Home imports and counterfeits are on the rise, especially when it comes to smoking alternatives.
+Home imports and counterfeits are on the rise, especially in the case of smoking alternatives.

 A total of 500 million cigarettes reached consumers untaxed.
 In mathematical terms, this means that every adult smokes three illegal packets per year.
 Alternatives such as tobacco sticks for heaters are also increasingly crossing the border into Austria.
 These are even correctly purchased abroad, explains Özlem Dikmen, the new head of Philip Morris in Austria: "Almost 40 percent of tobacco sticks are not bought in our tobacconists.
 Consumers buy them across the border because not all innovations and new varieties are immediately available here due to the long approval process."

-If you add up all forms of "imports", the tax authorities lost 110 million euros in taxes last year as a result, and by 2025 alone it is likely to be another 80 million, according to Dikmen.
+According to Dikmen, if all forms of "imports" are added together, the tax authorities recently lost almost 106 million euros in taxes on cigarettes alone, and this figure is likely to rise to a further 75 million euros by 2025 alone.
 Sales are also somewhat depressed because the number of smokers is steadily declining by around one to two percent each year.
 Those who light up are increasingly turning to tobacco heaters, e-cigarettes, nicotine pouches and other alternative options.

 They already account for almost 12 percent of the domestic market, "for us in the Group it is already 38 percent internationally, and the target is even 50 percent.
 Of course, we would also like to achieve this faster in Austria."
 No wonder, as tobacco heaters such as "IQOS" already account for 40 percent of Philip Morris International's net sales.